Managing False Positives

 Adjust Detection Thresholds

-Modify rule sensitivity instead of completely suppressing alerts.
+Modify rule sensitivity instead of completely suppressing.

 Example: Authentication failure threshold